Updated: 14 Apr 2025, 10:46+02:00

 print("We'll never be here.") # This string will be lost in space and time

-• Lastly, you may have noticed that while the variable message is recognized as a string, you did not need to explicitly specify its data type - Python will infer that during runtime.
-This behavior is called dynamic typing, as opposed to static typing that you might know from Java.
+, you did not need to explicitly specify its data type - Python will infer that during runtime.
+This behavior is called dynamic typing, as opposed to static typing that you might know from Java.- Still, Python supports a variant of static typing if you want to.
+We will discuss this feature in the second notebook.

 1.1.
 Exercise